MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/create-inbound-rules-to-support-rpc.md

 ---
-title: Create Inbound Rules to Support RPC (Windows 10)
+title: Create Inbound Rules to Support RPC (Windows)
 description: Learn how to allow RPC network traffic by using the Group Policy Management MMC snap-in to create rules in Windows Defender Firewall with Advanced Security. ms.assetid: 0b001c2c-12c1-4a30-bb99-0c034d7e6150 ms.reviewer: